Poccho/bairoyBranch/README.md

 2. **Import SQL File**
    - Open [http://localhost/phpmyadmin/index.php](http://localhost/phpmyadmin/index.php) in your browser.
-   - Create a new database (e.g., `your_database_name`).
-   - Import the provided SQL file into the newly created database.
+   - Click "Import" and provided the included SQL file.

 3. **Clone the Repository**
    - Open a terminal and navigate to the `xampp/htdocs` directory.